ITM-AP/unifi/draw-io/README.md

-Simple drawing for Ubiquiti Siwtches and NVRs.
+uSimple drawing for Ubiquiti Siwtches and NVRs.
 All assets were created new and are fully connect-able.

 ### ubiquiti-Switching.xml